-- Specialized equipment for Industrial processes, laboratories, and medical uses. - Commercial Food Heat-Processing Equipment. - Back-up power for Critical Facilities necessary to protect public health or safety in the event of an electric grid outage. - Nonresidential building projects that receive valid entitlements from the City of South San Francisco within six (6) months of the effective date of the enabling ordinance are not required to be designed and constructed as all-electric. - If there is not an all-electric prescriptive pathway for a building under the state Energy Code, and the building is unable to achieve the Energy Code's performance compliance pathway using commercially available technology and an approved calculation method, then the building official may grant a modification.
+- Specialized equipment for Industrial processes, laboratories, and medical uses. - Commercial Food Heat-Processing Equipment. - Back-up power for Critical Facilities necessary to protect public health or safety in the event of an electric grid outage. - Nonresidential building projects that receive valid entitlements from the City of South San Francisco within six (6) months of the effective date of the proposed ordinance. - If there is not an all-electric prescriptive pathway for a building under the state Energy Code, and the building is unable to achieve the Energy Code's performance compliance pathway using commercially available technology and an approved calculation method, then the building official may grant a modification.